How do I know if I need an artificial knee joint?

 An artificial knee joint is not just an operation - it is a decision for your future.
 So that you can walk pain-free again, sleep better, be physically active and enjoy your daily life without restrictions, diagnosis and treatment should be in the hands of an absolute specialist.

-If you want to know whether an artificial knee joint, a unicompartmental knee arthroplasty or a joint-preserving therapy is suitable for you, the
+If you would like to know whether an artificial knee joint, a partial knee replacement, or a joint-preserving therapy is suitable for you, this

 Endoprotheticum Rhein-Main under the direction of Prof. Kutzner